Energy of test objects on black hole spacetimes: A brief review: Energy on the vicinity of a black hole

-Recall that this spacetime is asymptotically flat, and has a horizon at $r_{\mathrm h}=2M$, where $M$ is the ADM mass of the spacetime and one can also associate it to the mass of the black hole (more about this later).
-Note that $V<1$ and $V\to 0$ as one approaches the horizon.
-Let us now see what values take several of the quantities we have defined.
-First, let us write the relation between the GKE $E$, as measured by an observer at rest with respect to the BH at a `distance' $r$, and the total energy ${\cal E}$, \be E=\frac{{\cal E}}{\left(1-\frac{2M}{r}\right)^{1/2}}\, \ee From here we can use the relation $E=m\gamma$ to find the speed of the particle with total energy ${\cal E}$, as measured by the observer at rest at a `distance' $r$, \be v=\left[1-\frac{m}{{\cal E}}\left(1- \frac{2M}{r}\right)^{1/2}\right]^{1/2}\, . \ee From (\ref{K-energy}) one can see that, for a particle with given energy ${\cal E}$, the GKE as measured by observers at rest will increase and diverge as one approaches the horizon.
-Eq.~(\ref{speed}) is the generalization of the Newtonian equation relating speed with the total energy and distance from the origin.
+Recall that this spacetime is asymptotically flat, and has a horizon at $r_{\mathrm h}=2M$, where $M$ is the Arnowitt-Deser-Misner (ADM) mass of the spacetime and one can also associate it to the mass of the black hole (more about this later).
+Note that in the exterior of the black hole, namely when $r>2M$, the red-shift factor satisfies $V<1$ and $V\to 0$ as one approaches the horizon.
+Let us now analyse the other quantities we have defined.
+First, let us write the relation between the GKE $E$, as measured by an observer at rest with respect to the BH at a `distance' $r$, and the total, conserved energy ${\cal E}$, \be E=\frac{{\cal E}}{\left(1-\frac{2M}{r}\right)^{1/2}}\, \ee From here we can use the relation $E=m\gamma$ to find the speed of the particle with total energy ${\cal E}$, as measured by the observer at rest at a `distance' $r$, \be v=\left[1-\left(\frac{m}{{\cal E}}\right)^2\left(1- \frac{2M}{r}\right)\right]^{1/2}\, . \ee From (\ref{K-energy}) one can see that, for a particle with given energy ${\cal E}$, the GKE as measured by observers at rest will increase and diverge as one approaches the horizon.
+Eq.~(\ref{speed}) is the generalization of the Newtonian equation relating speed with the total energy and distance from the origin\footnote{Recall that, in the Newtonian case, for a particle of total energy $E_n$ as defined in the previous section in Eq.~(\ref{newton-energy}), the speed $v_n$ is given by $v_n=\sqrt{2\left(\frac{E_n}{m}-1\right)+\frac{2M}{r}}$.
+Note that this and the GR expression are rather different, except for the case when $\cE=m$ in general relativity and $E_n=m$ in the Newtonian theory, where both theories yield $v=\sqrt{2M/r}$.
+Incidentally, this `coincidence' is precisely what allowed Michell, with his 1783 calculation within Newtonian mechanics, to predict the ``correct" value for the black hole radius.
+We see that in both GR and Newtonian dynamics, for an object of mass $M$ and radius $r$, the escape velocity is equal to 1, precisely when $r=2M$.}.
 Let us see what information we can extract from it.
-First, suppose the particle has an energy ${\cal E}>m$, then it can reach infinity and there, the speed is given by\\ $v|_\infty=\sqrt{1- m/\cE}$.
+First, suppose the particle has an energy ${\cal E}>m$, then it can reach infinity and there, the speed is given by\\ $v|_\infty=\sqrt{1- (m/\cE)^2}$.
 If the total energy is less than the rest mass, $\cE<m$ then the particle can not reach infinity.
-For instance if it is `thrown' upward and then follows a radial geodesic, then the maximal radial distance it will attain is, \be r_{\mathrm max}= \frac{2M}{1-\left(\frac{\cE}{m}\right)^2} \ee before falling again in the direction of the black hole.
+For instance if it is `thrown' upward and then follows a radial geodesic, then the maximal radial distance it will attain is, \be r_{\mathrm{max}}= \frac{2M}{1-\left(\frac{\cE}{m}\right)^2} \ee before falling again in the direction of the black hole.
+We can compare this quantity with the corresponding Newtonian quantity $r_{\mathrm{max}}^*$ given by: $r_{\mathrm{max}}^*= \frac{M}{1-\frac{E_n}{m}}$, that relates the maximum distance that a test particle would travel away from a point (or spherical) object of mass $M$ (located at $r=0$), as a function of the energy $E_n$ of the test particle.
+Finally, note that if we throw the particle in the direction of the black hole, its speed will approach $v\to 1$ as it reaches the horizon, independently of the value of $\cE$.